THE THINKING EQUESTRIAN

 Here's how to fix the problem.
 The same two solutions work if the problem is that one seat bone (or hip) hurts after riding, but not the other.

-For more about why riders have difficulty sitting properly in a dressage saddle, click here.
+For more about why riders (especially women) find dressage saddles really uncomfortable, click here.

 The Thinking Equestrian